admonterso/rc522-rfid-stm32-read-write/README.md

 - SPI1 - for connecting with rc522
 - LED - PC13 as an indicator

-Cards for which this works are Mifare Classic 1k (cheapest <3).
+This works for Mifare Classic 1k type cards.
 Each time when you slide a card on sector 2, it will read and generate random 16 bit token that be written on the same sector.